 search309.9%

-The role="button" is the most common (29%), often applied to non-button elements that function as buttons.
-The role="main" landmark appears on only 23.4% of sites -- meaning over three-quarters of sites do not explicitly mark their main content region, which is a missed opportunity for screen reader navigation.
-The role="presentation" at 19.5% indicates sites stripping semantic meaning from elements (typically used on decorative tables or layout wrappers).
+The role="button" is the most common at 29 percent, often applied to non-button elements that behave as buttons.
+The role="main" landmark appears on only 23.4 percent of sites, which means more than three-quarters do not explicitly mark their main content region, a missed opportunity for screen reader navigation.
+The role="presentation" at 19.5 percent signals sites stripping semantic meaning from elements, typically decorative tables or layout wrappers.

 Link text quality

-Generic link text like "click here," "read more," or "learn more" fails WCAG SC 2.4.4, which requires that the purpose of each link be determinable from the link text alone.
-Screen reader users who navigate by tabbing through links hear only the link text, so "click here" in isolation is meaningless.
+Generic link text such as "click here," "read more," or "learn more" fails WCAG SC 2.4.4, which requires the purpose of each link to be clear from the link text alone.
+Screen reader users who tab through links hear only that text, so "click here" in isolation is meaningless.

-This is one area where law firm websites perform well.
-Only 5.6% of sites contain any generic link text, with an average generic link rate of just 0.7% across all sampled links.
-The legal industry's tendency toward descriptive navigation labels ("Schedule a Free Consultation," "View Our Practice Areas") naturally produces accessible link text.
+This is one area where the legal industry performs well.
+Only 5.6 percent of sites contain any generic link text, with an average generic-link rate of just 0.7 percent across all sampled links.
+The industry's instinct toward descriptive labels ("Schedule a Free Consultation," "View Our Practice Areas") naturally produces accessible link text.

 Limitations

-• Source code only: We analyzed raw HTML, not the rendered DOM after JavaScript execution.
-Sites that build accessibility features dynamically (via React, Angular, or accessibility overlay widgets) may have better runtime accessibility than our source-level analysis reflects.
+• Source code only: we analyzed raw HTML, not the rendered DOM after JavaScript runs.
+Sites that build accessibility features dynamically (via React, Angular, or overlay widgets) may have better runtime accessibility than a source-level analysis can reflect.

-• Homepage only: We tested only the homepage of each site.
-Interior pages (practice area pages, attorney bios, blog posts) may have different accessibility characteristics.
+• Homepage only: we tested only the homepage of each site.
+Interior pages such as practice area pages, attorney bios, and blog posts may differ.

-• Automated checks only: Automated testing catches roughly 30-40% of WCAG issues.
-Manual testing is required to evaluate color contrast, keyboard navigation, focus order, screen reader compatibility, and meaningful alt text quality.
+• Automated checks only: automated testing catches roughly 30 to 40 percent of WCAG issues.
+Manual testing is required to evaluate color contrast, keyboard navigation, focus order, screen reader compatibility, and the quality of alt text.

-• Point-in-time snapshot: All data was collected in a single pass.
-Sites may have been updated since the audit.
+• Point-in-time snapshot: all data was collected in a single pass.
+Sites may have changed since.

-• Alt text quality not assessed: We measured whether alt text exists, not whether it is meaningful.
-An image with alt="image" technically has alt text but provides no useful information to screen reader users.
+• Alt text quality not assessed: we measured whether alt text exists, not whether it is meaningful.
+An image with alt="image" technically has alt text but tells a screen reader user nothing.

-• ARIA correctness not evaluated: We counted ARIA usage but did not validate whether roles and attributes were correctly applied.
-Incorrect ARIA can be worse than no ARIA.
+• ARIA correctness not evaluated: we counted ARIA usage but did not validate whether roles and attributes were applied correctly.
+Incorrect ARIA can be worse than none.

 Data collection

-Homepage HTML was collected from 303 law firm websites identified through Google organic search results across 25 high-growth U.S. markets and 2 practice areas (personal injury and family law).
+Homepage HTML was collected from 303 law firm websites identified through Google organic search results across 25 high-growth, mid-size U.S. markets and 2 practice areas (personal injury and family law).
 Each site's raw HTML source was fetched and stored for analysis.

 Image alt text analysis

 All <img> elements were extracted from each page.
-For each image, we recorded: total count, images with non-empty alt attributes, images with empty alt attributes (alt=""), and images with no alt attribute at all.
-Coverage percentage is calculated as (images with any alt attribute / total images) * 100.
+For each image we recorded total count, images with non-empty alt attributes, images with empty alt attributes (alt=""), and images with no alt attribute at all.
+Coverage is calculated as (images with any alt attribute / total images) times 100.

 Form label analysis

 All visible form inputs (input[type=text], input[type=email], input[type=tel], input[type=number], textarea, select) were identified, excluding hidden inputs and submit buttons.
-For each input, we checked four labeling methods: explicit <label for="id">, aria-label, aria-labelledby, or wrapping <label> element.
-An input was counted as labeled if any of these methods was present.
+For each input we checked four labeling methods: explicit <label for="id">, aria-label, aria-labelledby, or a wrapping <label> element.
+An input counted as labeled if any of these was present.

 Heading analysis

 All heading elements (H1 through H6) were extracted in document order.
-We checked: total heading count, H1 count (to determine single H1, no H1, or multiple H1), and sequential level ordering (any jump of more than 1 level between consecutive headings was flagged as a level skip).
+We checked total heading count, H1 count (to determine single H1, no H1, or multiple H1), and sequential level ordering, flagging any jump of more than one level between consecutive headings as a level skip.

 Skip link detection

-We searched for anchor elements near the top of the <body> with href values pointing to in-page targets (#main, #content, #main-content, etc.) and text content indicating a skip function ("skip to content," "skip navigation," etc.).
+We searched for anchor elements near the top of the <body> with href values pointing to in-page targets (#main, #content, #main-content, and similar) and text content indicating a skip function ("skip to content," "skip navigation," and similar).

 Language attribute